Exposure science: The 'exposome' concept

-The concept of the exposome was first defined by Christopher Paul Wild as the “life-course environmental exposures (including lifestyle factors), from the prenatal period onwards.”
-However, similar definitions have been modified from this, including Miller and Jones, who redefined the exposome as “the cumulative measure of environmental influences and associated biological responses throughout the lifespan, including exposures from the environment, diet, behaviour, and endogenous processes.”
-The study of the exposome has now been termed ‘exposomics’ in reference to all the technologies used to study the environment, cells and chemicals of an organism.
+The concept of the exposome was first defined by Christopher Paul Wild as the "life-course environmental exposures (including lifestyle factors), from the prenatal period onwards."
+However, similar definitions have been modified from this, including Miller and Jones, who redefined the exposome as "the cumulative measure of environmental influences and associated biological responses throughout the lifespan, including exposures from the environment, diet, behaviour, and endogenous processes."
+The study of the exposome has now been termed 'exposomics' in reference to all the technologies used to study the environment, cells and chemicals of an organism.

-The idea stemmed from the pre-existing concept of the ‘genome’, the complete set of genetically encoded instructions which function the body, of which Wild focussed on throughout his career in exposure assessment and cancer genomics.
+The idea stemmed from the pre-existing concept of the 'genome', the complete set of genetically encoded instructions which function the body, of which Wild focussed on throughout his career in exposure assessment and cancer genomics.
 Understanding the genome has led to the ability to predict those who are predisposed to certain chronic diseases.
 In his research field, Christopher Wild identifies environmental exposure as the core influencer and mystery of cancer incidence.
-He concluded the need for the ‘exposome’, like the genome, to map the complete set of environmental exposures a human encounters throughout the course of their lifetime in order to easily prevent and identify sources of exposure-caused chronic diseases, along with target age groups.
+He concluded the need for the 'exposome', like the genome, to map the complete set of environmental exposures a human encounters throughout the course of their lifetime in order to easily prevent and identify sources of exposure-caused chronic diseases, along with target age groups.

 In 2012, Wild continued to extend his description of the exposome and its entailments.
 He includes internal bodily processes such as metabolism, hormones, microflora and oxidative stress, external exposures such as radiation, infectious agents and diet, and additionally social, economic and psychological exposures.
 Increased ease of genotyping and studying polymorphisms saw a major shift to gene-disease related studies in the 1990s and more recently new study designs allow researchers to follow increasing sample sizes.
 However, also in 2012, Wild went on to describe the realistic tools and methods one could use to effectively develop the exposome.
 This included biomarker omics (e.g. genomics, transcriptomics and immunomics), sensor technologies (e.g. using mobile phones to measure physical activity, stress, sleep rhythms) and imaging (for diets, social interactions).

-Conclusion

-Exposure science aims to research the link between the broad field of potential environmental harms and disease, and developing knowledge is gaining velocity.
-It not only identifies the causes of the many diseases which burden the global population, but uses this to develop policy, behaviours and goods which protect them from poor health outcomes.
-Continued research, however, is needed to fill the gaps in current knowledge, such as the complete set of data which would form the exposome.